CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 SAML has three main parties: the user, the identity provider (IdP), and service provider (SP).
 The IdP is the repository that holds identity information.
 The SP is the party that wants to authenticate a particular user who is using an application.

-The SAML flow occurs as follows:<br>
+The SAML flow occurs as shown below.
 ![SAML Flow](../images/saml01.png)

+Specific steps in this flow are:

 1. The enterprise user of the CenturyLink Cloud hits a URL that is dedicated to their account.
 The user is asked how they would like to log into the system and they choose SAML.

 2. The web application contacts the CenturyLink Cloud SAML service to initiate the SAML message exchange.

 3. The CenturyLink Cloud SP sends a digitally signed SAML authentication request to the enterprise IdP.
 This IdP takes the user's Kerberos token and validates them as a user on the enterprise network.

 4. The IdP returns a signed (and optionally, encrypted) SAML authentication response message to the CenturyLink Cloud SP.
 This message includes a Name ID assertion and that value is matched to a User record in the CenturyLink Cloud.

 5. The user is logged into the CenturyLink Cloud and operates under the roles and permissions assigned to their CenturyLink Cloud user account.

 The steps below walk through the process of building an entire SSO and SAML scenario based on Microsoft Active Directory Federation Services as the IdP proxy.
 If you already have an identity provider, you can skip to step 3 where trust is established between CenturyLink Cloud and the IdP.